Coneriys/apache4/docs/content/user-guides/websocket.md

 ---
-title: "Traefik WebSocket Documentation"
+title: "apache4 WebSocket Documentation"
-description: "How to configure WebSocket and WebSocket Secure (WSS) connections with Traefik Proxy."
+description: "How to configure WebSocket and WebSocket Secure (WSS) connections with apache4 Proxy."
 ---

 # WebSocket

-Configuring Traefik to handle WebSocket and WebSocket Secure (WSS) connections.
+Configuring apache4 to handle WebSocket and WebSocket Secure (WSS) connections.
 {: .subtitle }

 ## Overview